penko0/Terraform/README.md

-This is my Terraform repo.
+#This is my Terraform repo.

+#It is only for test purposes.